-In June of 2017, the Culinary Institute of the Pacific (CIP), located at 4500 Diamond Head Road was officially opened and is managed by Kapi'olani Community College.
-It features advanced continental, Asian and food innovation culinary training.
+The campus also manages the Culinary Institute of the Pacific (CIP), located at 4500 Diamond Head Road location.
+The CIP is a consortium of University of Hawai'i culinary programs and was developed to provide post degree education and training.
+The is currently comprised of a classroom/lab building, locker room and restroom building and two support buildings for storage, physical plant and maintenance.
+This first phase (Phase 1) features advanced continental, Asian and food innovation culinary training.
 The CIP is bordered by Diamond Head Road, Wauke Street and Diamond Head Crater.